Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/using-vite.md

 #### Create your project

 Start by creating a new Vite project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Create Vite](https://vite.dev/guide/#scaffolding-your-first-vite-project).
+The most common approach is to use [Create Vite](https://vite.dev/guide/#scaffolding-your-first-vite-project).

 Terminal